chenlab-sj/single_cell_lca/README.md

 __Science Immunology__, __2018__

+>Abstract
->The interaction between extrinsic factors and intrinsic signal strength governs thymocyte
+>>The interaction between extrinsic factors and intrinsic signal strength governs thymocyte
->development, but the mechanisms linking them remain elusive.
+>>development, but the mechanisms linking them remain elusive.
 We report that mechanistic
->target of rapamycin complex 1 (mTORC1) couples microenvironmental cues with metabolic
+>>target of rapamycin complex 1 (mTORC1) couples microenvironmental cues with metabolic
->programs to orchestrate the reciprocal development of two fundamentally distinct T cell
+>>programs to orchestrate the reciprocal development of two fundamentally distinct T cell
->lineages, the αβ and γδ T cells.
+>>lineages, the αβ and γδ T cells.
 Developing thymocytes dynamically engage metabolic
->programs including glycolysis and oxidative phosphorylation, as well as mTORC1 signaling …
+>>programs including glycolysis and oxidative phosphorylation, as well as mTORC1 signaling …

 ## Getting Started